updated on September, 2018

 - Amador, Manuel, and Pierre-Olivier Weill.
 “Learning from Prices: Public Communication and Welfare.”
 Journal of Political Economy 118.5 (2010): 866-907.

 - Aguiar, Mark, Manuel Amador, and Gita Gopinath.
 “Expropriation Dynamics.”
 American Economic Review: Papers and Proceedings 99.2 (2009): 473-479.

 - Amador, Manuel, Ivan Werning, and George‐Marios Angeletos.
-“Commitment vs. flexibility.”
+“Commitment vs. Flexibility.”
 Econometrica 74.2 (2006): 365-396.

 - “Sovereign Debt and the Tragedy of the Commons”, (previously titled “A Political Economy Model of Sovereign Debt Repayment”).
-Revision requested from the Journal of Economic Theory.

 - “Crisis and Commitment: Inflation Credibility and the Vulnerability to Sovereign Debt Crises”, joint with Mark Aguiar, Gita Gopinath, and Emmanuel Farhi.